Short-Term Scientific Mission (STSM) Grantprint

 Applicants are encouraged to contact Working Group(s) leader(s) prior to submitting their application to ensure that proposed outcome of their STSM agrees with the objectives of the action.
 In their application, applicants MUST STATE THE WORKING GROUP THEIR STSM IS CONNECTED TO.

-Detailed information on participants’ eligibility, evaluation and selection, financial support, and grant payment procedures can be found in Section 8 of the COST Vademecum.
+Detailed information on participants’ eligibility, evaluation and selection, financial support, and grant payment procedures can be found in the Annotated Rules.

 Who can apply?